Software Update News - October 2021

 What is smart about SMARTLINE-TCF?
 Transmission capacity forecasts built on actual measured data, not estimates.
 Simple and fast installation; no line outages required.
 Dependable, out-of-the-box ready satellite communications.

 Traditional transmission line static ratings are intentionally developed to be exceptionally conservative.
 But these conservative ratings often limit operation of the grid.
 Ambient Adjusted Ratings (AAR) can improve on static rating by looking at seasonal variations in air temperature.
-But this approach usually over- or under-estimates line ratings.
+But this approach usually over- or under-estimates line ratings because wind is not taken into account which is the most critical parameter affecting conductor temperatures.

 SMARTLINE-TCF informs the utility of a transmission line’s true power handling capacity.
 Compared to first generation dynamic line rating (DLR) methods, SMARTLINE ratings are developed by actively learning how the conductor behaves with regard to conductor temperature, ambient temperature, perpendicular wind speed, sag, load and the conductor’s exact clearance-to-ground.
 For a detailed discussion of how first generation DLR systems differ from SMARTLINE-TCF, download this whitepaper.